bigfix/developer.bigfix.com/site/reference/types/string.md

 # case insensitive regular expression &lt;string&gt; : regular expression

-Same as case insensitive regex &amp;lt;string&amp;gt;.
+Same as case insensitive regex &lt;string&lt;.

 # cast &lt;string&gt; : cast

-Returns a list of the objects that can be cast into the type specified by &amp;lt;string&amp;gt;.
+Returns a list of the objects that can be cast into the type specified by &lt;string&lt;.

 # catalog &lt;string&gt; : message_catalog